Karl Kraus (writer): Early life

-Kraus was born into the wealthy Jewish family of Jacob Kraus, a papermaker, and his wife Ernestine, née Kantor, in Jičín, Kingdom of Bohemia, Austria-Hungary (now the Czech Republic).
+Kraus was born into the wealthy Jewish family of Jacob Kraus, a papermaker, and his wife Ernestine, née Kantor, in Jičín, Kingdom of Bohemia, Austria-Hungary (now Czechia).
 The family moved to Vienna in 1877.
 His mother died in 1891.

 Kraus enrolled as a law student at the University of Vienna in 1892.
 Beginning in April of the same year, he began contributing to the paper Wiener Literaturzeitung, starting with a critique of Gerhart Hauptmann's The Weavers.
 Around that time, he unsuccessfully tried to perform as an actor in a small theater.
 In 1894, he changed his field of studies to philosophy and German literature.
 He discontinued his studies in 1896.
 His friendship with Peter Altenberg began about this time.